Cluster sizes in subcritical soft Boolean models

 Since the number of the neighbours of the origin in \(\cG^{\beta,0,0,\delta}(\xi_\0)\) at distance at least \(m^{1/d}\) is Poisson distributed with parameter

 assuming \(m>\beta\) in the first equality, we deduce

 yielding the desired lower bound. \end{proof}

-While in long-range percolation the order of the longest edge determines the order of the Euclidean diameter, this order is determined by the largest radius of a vertex connected to the origin in the classical Boolean model~\cite{Gouere08}.
-In order to connect the origin to a vertex at distance \(m^{1/d}\), one searches for a vertex of radius at least \(m^{1/2}\) within distance \(m^{1/d}\).
-Put differently in our parametrisation, such a vertex has mark smaller than \(m^{1/\gamma}\).
-We will show in the following proposition how to apply this connection strategy in the soft Boolean model.
-Here, only less powerful vertices are required due to the additional long-range effects.
-To make this precise, we write
+While in long-range percolation the order of the longest edge determines the order of the Euclidean diameter, this order is determined by the largest radius of a vertex connected to the origin in the classical Boolean model~\cite{Gouere08} {as explained below Theorem~\ref{thm:Main}.
+The following proposition makes the given heuristic precise and shows that a vertex requires a ball of volume no less than \(m^{(\delta-1)/\delta}\) in order to connect to distance \(m\), and that the ball volume in the neighbourhood of the root follows the size-biased volume distribution.
+For computational convenience, we restrict to vertices with large volume but no larger than \(m\).
+Recall that the associated volume of vertex \(\x\) is given as \(u_x^{-\gamma}\), and write

 in the following.
-Note that the exponent in Part~\textit{(iii)} of Theorem~\ref{thm:Main} can be written as \(-(1-\gamma)\zeta\).
+Note that the exponent in Part~(iii) of Theorem~\ref{thm:Main} can be written as \(-(1-\gamma)\zeta/\gamma\).}

 \begin{prop} Let \(\beta>0\), \(\delta>1\), and \(\gamma>0\) and consider \(\cG_o^\beta=\cG^{\beta,\gamma,0,\delta}(\xi_\0)\).
 Then, there exists \(M>0\) such that, for all \(m\geq M\), we have